brentlintner/linus/TRACKER.md

     * This means we drop an empty last part too?

 ### Features

+* Be able to talk to the AI as a normal repl session (like Gemini web app)

 * ?
 Remove code snippets from output formats and the stream parsing, leave ai to write as markdown